acoppes/unity-gameobject-brush/Readme.md

   - Random Size
   - Paint multiple instances, random, distribute in area.
   - Select more than one prefab at the same time
+  - Paint with prefab instance or unpack prefab.